 The Ausable watershed has some of the best whitewater in New York, as do adjacent regions like the Boquet River watershed.
 Even though the season of high water is short, there is something for just about every ability level.
 The East and West Branch Ausable River have Class I, II, and III rapids, such as between Keene and Upper Jay, that local colleges and schools sometimes frequent for their whitewater classes.
 More experienced boaters often prefer to move upstream to sections of the river with more gradient, such as between Adirondack Loj Road and the Ski Jumps (Class III), or Wilmington Notch (Class IV).
 Expert boaters frequently take part in a sub-sport of whitewater boating, referred to as "creeking."
 When people think of whitewater boating, they often envision "river running."
 This refers to larger Class I-III rivers with few obstructions, such as downed trees and big rocks.
 Creeking, by contrast, refers to steep and low-volume tributaries.
 Examples of this type of whitewater are Black Brook (Class IV) and John's Brook (Class V).
 It is important to remember that these streams and rivers may look tame in the summer but are very different during spring floods.

-The Ausable watershed and surrounding region have a variety of whitewater for all ability levels.
+The Ausable and Boquet watersheds have a variety of whitewater for all ability levels.

 Other Paddling Experiences